 – 1-2-1 five-session TILS courses available in person, in any location or by Skype.
 Dates to be agreed with the young person.
 Cost on application.

 Our courses are prevention interventions.
 They are designed to be carried out before a young person moves into their tenancy (or their second tenancy!).
 This way we don’t just cover lots of really practical and important areas of living independently, but it fires up the brain into planning mode.
 Young people often recognise for the first time that there’s lots to do and only one person that can do it!

-We do all the arrangements – you just tell us the outcomes you want and we do the rest.
+We do all the arrangements – you just tell us the modules you want and we do the rest.
 We book the venues, the refreshments, any speakers, ‘peer experts’, manage the risk assessments, create the resources, communicate with the young people and devise their engagement packs.
 The packs include added extras such as money skills worksheets, budgeting booklets, USBs of information, details of where to go for help and the acclaimed ‘On the Money’ resource.
-Many of these items we supply at our own cost or seek outside investment for.

-Most courses include lots of money skills.
-We look at debt and APR in detail, as well as bills, priorities, necessaries, budgeting, benefits as a safety net, benefits and moving in to work, money saving tips and where to go for more help.
+Most courses include lots of money and tenancy skills.
+We look at debt and APR in detail, as well as bills, priorities, necessaries, budgeting, benefits as a safety net, benefits and moving in to work, dealing with rent arrears, Universal Credit, money saving tips and where to go for more help.
 We then turn our attention to housing options, believing that young people who make their own informed decisions are more likely to invest successfully in their new home.
-This includes house sharing options where appropriate.
+This includes house sharing options where appropriate and types of tenancy agreements, private landlords and tenancy deposits.
 We look in detail at a real tenancy and all the rights and responsibilities of the tenant and the landlord.
-We often invite a landlord and other speakers, including Joy of Food, to train and talk to the young people.
+We often invite a landlord and other speakers.

 Does it work?